Field Hockey - Fall 2023

 In the case of limited space, participants may be assigned to teams with participants from different attendance areas.
 If two teams are formed for the same grade from the same school, coaches and Rec & Ed staff will assign players to teams in accordance with departmental guidelines to ensure equally-balanced teams.

 If more than ten players from the same grade and school register, participants may be assigned to teams with participants from different attendance areas.
 It is not rare for “combo” teams, or teams with participants from two or more different schools to be formed.
 If your child’s school has filled its primary team roster, a combo team will be formed.
-Players whose registrations are received during the priority registration period are place on the primary school team first.
+Players whose registrations are received during the priority registration period are placed in the primary school team first.

 Charter, Parochial, Private, and Out-of-District Public Schools

-Charter, parochial, private, and out-of-district public school teams can be formed if all grade requirements standards are satisfied and registration deadlines met.
+Charter, parochial, private, and out-of-district public school teams can be formed if all grade requirements are satisfied and registration deadlines met.
 Registration must be open for all students that attend these schools.
-We require a minimum of seven players be registered for a team to be formed.
+We require a minimum of seven players to be registered for a team to be formed.

 Participants receive a team t-shirt which must be worn at all games.
 Players must wear shin guards under their socks.
 Shorts, athletic shoes, and socks are standard team uniforms.
 Indicate your child’s t-shirt size when you register.
 During games and practices, all jewelry, such as rings, watches, bracelets (including friendship), earrings of any kind (including starters), chains or necklaces are illegal.
 Any player who fails to remove his or her jewelry may not participate until it is removed.